fbpx

 • How mobile are employees within the office?
 Do they spend most of the day at their desks or do they migrate across different kinds of spaces?

-If the results suggest that buildings are under-utilized, building managers can decide to renegotiate office leases to eliminate or sublease surplus spaces, possibly even cutting back on entire building floors.
+If the results suggest that buildings are under-utilized, building managers can decide to renegotiate office leases.
+That way, they can eliminate or sublease surplus spaces, possibly even cutting back on entire building floors.
 Applied to a whole portfolio of buildings, utilization monitoring can generate enormous and rapid returns on investment.

 Likewise, the IWMS will also help track key aspects of leases and other real estate contracts, generating notifications of major milestones like renewal dates.
-Real estate managers can upload copies of contracts for reference, designate responsible individuals as points of contact, and capture other KPIs so that entire portfolios can be tracked and measured against each other.
+Real estate managers can upload copies of contracts for reference.
+They can also designate responsible individuals as points of contact.
+And they can capture other KPIs enabling them to track and measure entire portfolios against each other.

 The Combined Power of Monitoring and Management